Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/monitoring/isolation_forest_anomaly_detection.md

     └── func_main.py
 ```

-From that folder upload the model to the Hydrosphere.
+From that folder, upload the model to the Hydrosphere.

 ```sh
 hs upload